This page shows you how to add the structured data that search operators depend on.

 Viewing Extracted Structured Data

 After you have tagged your webpages with structured data, you can use the Rich Snippets Testing Tool to view the structured data that can be extracted from the webpage.
-The tool provides two views: the first view shows the structured data that Google Search can extract from the page, while the second view shows what Custom Search can extract from the page.
+The tool provides two views: the first view shows the structured data that Google Search can extract from the page, while the second view shows what Programmable Search Engine can extract from the page.

 If you haven't tagged any of your webpages but would like to see what extracted structured data might look like, you can enter the URL of other websites.
 Popular sites that have review information or list of contacts are more likely to have structured data.
 If you see result snippets on Google search that looks similar to Figure 1, you can conclude that the webpage has structured data.